It Came from Outer Space

 alibi, I know exactly what I was doing five years ago.”
 Ellery Queen

 years.”
-The theme is very closely related to Paul Wendkos’s Hell
+The theme is very closely related to Paul Wendkos’ Hell

 Boats.